zero-to-mastery/CSS_Grid_LearnGame/CONTRIBUTING.md

 ### Step6

 Go to `src > Components > Solutions > SolutionContainer.js`.
 It's another core function that returns the solutions.
-Since stage 4's solution is align-self:center, let add a snippet like below.
+So add the solution for the stage 4 like below snippet.

 ```
 case "solution4":